Why Zinc Pyrithione Shampoo?

-Zinc Pyrithione when used at the appropriate percentage, with the appropriate Drug Facts label, and when made at a factory that follows current Good Manufacturing Practices is an FDA approved active ingredient proven to be highly effective in helping reduce scalp flakes associated with seborrheic dermatitis and dandruff.
+Zinc Pyrithione (also known as Pyrithione Zinc) when used at the appropriate percentage, with the appropriate Drug Facts label, and when made at a factory that follows current Good Manufacturing Practices is an FDA approved active ingredient proven to be highly effective in helping reduce scalp flakes associated with seborrheic dermatitis and dandruff.

-A Study from the International Journal of Cosmetic Science in 2014 Using new spectroscopic technology was able to look at top most layer of skin, the stratum corneum, to compare dandruff scalp to non-dandruff scalp and see the effects of a shampoo with pyrithione zinc (PZ).
+A Study from the International Journal of Cosmetic Science in 2014 Using new spectroscopic technology was able to look at top most layer of skin, the stratum corneum, to compare dandruff scalp to non-dandruff scalp and see the effects of a zinc pyrithione shampoo.
 It showed that dandruff scalp has lower natural moisturizing factors, elevated levels of urea, lower levels of lactic acid, and deeper sebum than non-dandruff scalp.
-The PZ shampoo restored those levels to the characteristics of-non dandruff scalp .
+The zinc pyrithione shampoo restored those levels to the characteristics of-non dandruff scalp .

 Cradle cap or infant dandruff is the flaky, scaly condition that develops on babies’ scalps and eyebrows in the first few months of life.
 When it also involves redness behind ears, armpits, neck folds and groin area it tends to be referred to as seborrheic dermatitis or seborrhea.
 Many pediatricians encounter this at least 2- 4 times per day in their office.
 40% of children in their first year of life have these issues.

-Prior to the creation of Happy Cappy Medicated Shampoo for Seborrheic Dermatitis and Dandruff with active ingredient Pyrithione Zinc, 70% of pediatricians would suggest adult dandruff shampoos to fix this problem.
+Prior to the creation of Happy Cappy Medicated Shampoo for Seborrheic Dermatitis, a zinc pyrithione shampoo for dandruff, 70% of pediatricians would suggest adult dandruff shampoos to fix this problem.
 Zinc pyrithione shampoo or selenium sulfide shampoo were the two most common active ingredients suggested by pediatric clinicians.

 Happy Cappy is the first OTC (over the counter) product with an active ingredient for dandruff and seborrheic dermatitis made for a child.
 No longer do pediatricians have to recommend an ADULT product for a PEDIATRIC problem.
 We made Happy Cappy Medicated Zinc Pyrithione Shampoo so that families and pediatricians no longer had to use products with harsh surfactants containing common skin irritants like dyes, fragrances, sulfates, and parabens.